Photo by JD Hancock

 Lando Calrissian and the multicultural cloud city

 As brought up on the aforementioned podcast, Lando Calrissian (played by Billy Dee Williams) showed up in Star Wars: The Empire strikes back (1980) as the administrator of Bespin’s Cloud City (which is shown to be populated by characters portrayed by actors of white, black, Asian, and Ugnaught descent).
 Before Calrissian's arrival, the “galaxy far, far away” had been populated by an amazing diversity of imaginatively designed (but never black) aliens.
 Of course Darth Vader was voiced by a black man (James Earl Jones), the costume was worn by white actor David Prowse and when Anakin Skywalker is unmasked, he was portrayed by white actor Sebastian Shaw.
-In the later films, Samuel L. Jackson was cast as Jedi Mace Windu but arguably racial sensitivity in the Star Wars franchise took many more steps back with characters like Nien Nunb, Jar Jar Binks and the Neimoidians – all of which seemed overtly based on racist (and extremely tired) stereotypes of various Earth cultures.
+In the later films, Samuel L. Jackson was cast as Jedi Mace Windu but arguably racial sensitivity in the Star Wars franchise took as many steps backward as it did forward with characters like Nien Nunb, Jar Jar Binks and the Neimoidians – all of which seemed overtly based on racist (anextremely tired) stereotypes of various Earth cultures.

 BLACK SCI-FI CHARACTERS IN CARTOONS